jvanasco/pyramid_debugtoolbar_api_sqlalchemy/README.md

 You MUST use `debugtoolbar.includes`.
 This will not work properly via `pyramid.includes`

-2. you can access a csv of the SqlAlchemy report via the following url hack:
+You can access a csv of the SqlAlchemy report via the following url hack:

     url_html = '/_debug_toolbar/{request_id}'
     url_api =  '/_debug_toolbar/api-sqlalchemy/sqlalchemy-{request_id}.csv'